-5. All people have to learn how to pray for something.
-You must find within God’s words those parts concerning that for which you are to pray, and moreover take on the burden and regularly pray for this.
+5) All people have to learn intercessory prayer.
 This is also a way of showing consideration for the will of God.

 When you begin to pray, do not overreach yourself and hope to achieve everything in one fell swoop.
 You cannot make extravagant demands, expecting that as soon as you open your mouth you will be moved by the Holy Spirit, or that you will receive enlightenment and illumination, or that God will shower grace on you.
 That will not happen; God does not perform supernatural things.
 God grants the prayers of people in His own time, and sometimes He tests your faith to see whether you are loyal before Him.
 When you pray you must have faith, perseverance, and resolution.
 Most people, when just beginning to train, lose heart because they fail to be moved by the Holy Spirit.
 This will not do!
 You must persevere; you must focus on feeling the moving of the Holy Spirit and on seeking and exploring.
 Sometimes, the path of your practice is not right, and sometimes, your personal motives and notions cannot hold fast before God, and so God’s Spirit fails to move you.
 At other times, God looks at whether or not you are loyal.
 In short, in training, you should pay a higher price.
 If you discover you are veering off on the path of your practice, you can change the way you pray.
 As long as you seek with a sincere heart and long to receive, then the Holy Spirit will surely take you into this reality.
 Sometimes you pray with a sincere heart but do not feel as if you have been particularly moved.
 At times like these you must rely on faith, trusting that God watches over your prayers; you must have perseverance in your prayers.